chnoblouch/banjo-lang/README.md

 ## Annoyances

 - Some optimization passes are unstable and can produce broken code.
-- The AArch64 backend is very incomplete and often generates invalid assembly.
 - Values that fit into two registers are passed by reference on the System-V ABI even though they should be passed by splitting them into two registers.

 ## Directory Structure